Change how a storage account is replicated

 Some storage account types only support certain redundancy configurations, which affects whether they can be converted or migrated and, if so, how.
 For more details on Azure storage account types and the supported redundancy options, see the storage account overview.

 The following table provides an overview of redundancy options available for storage account types and whether conversion and manual migration are supported:

 (by support request)

 |Supports manual migration|

 |Standard general purpose v2||✅||✅||✅||✅||✅|

 1 Conversion for premium file shares is only available by opening a support request; Customer-initiated conversion is not currently supported.

-2 Managed disks are only available for LRS and cannot be migrated to ZRS.
+2 Managed disks are available for LRS and ZRS, though ZRS disks have some limitations.
+If a LRS disk is regional (no zone specified) it may be converted by changing the SKU.
+If a LRS disk is zonal, then it can only be manually migrated by following the process in Migrate your managed disks.
 You can store snapshots and images for standard SSD managed disks on standard HDD storage and choose between LRS and ZRS options.
 For information about integration with availability sets, see Introduction to Azure managed disks.

 3 If your storage account is v1, you'll need to upgrade it to v2 before performing a conversion.
 To learn how to upgrade your v1 account, see Upgrade to a general-purpose v2 storage account.